About Kettering University

 Inquiries or grievances may be addressed to the Director of Human Resources, Office of Human Resources, 1700 University Avenue, Flint, MI 48504, 810-762-9500.

-In keeping with its mission, core values, and goals, Kettering University strives to ensure that graduates of its baccalaureate degree programs achieve the following learning outcomes:
+In keeping with its mission, vision and values, Kettering University strives to ensure that graduates of its baccalaureate degree programs achieve the following undergraduate learning outcomes:

 - Communication – the ability to communicate effectively both orally and in writing